Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 \subsection{Suspicious Region Detection}

 The RPN is an integral component in deep learning and computer vision, particularly in object detection tasks~\cite{ren2015faster}.
-Operating by processing a feature map, the RPN employs a sliding window approach across various locations, scales, and aspect ratios using an anchor boxes.
+Operating by processing a feature map, the RPN employs a sliding window approach across various locations, scales, and aspect ratios using an anchor box.
 This network evaluates the likelihood of each anchor enclosing an object and adjusts its position and dimensions accordingly, generating precise region proposals.

-As illustrated in Fig.~\ref{figurelabel4}, the designed system uses a pretrained ResNet50 feature encoder to obtain feature maps of image data, and employs RPN to generate region proposals, which are denoted with black boxes.
+The designed system uses a pre-trained ResNet-50 feature encoder~\cite{he2016deep} to obtain feature maps of image data, and employs RPN to generate region proposals, which are denoted with black boxes.
 The anchors used have scales of 16, 32, 48, 64, and 80, with aspect ratios of 0.5, 0.75, 1.0, 1.5, and 2.0.
-We employ UAVs to capture images of toy models in open outdoor settings, forming the training set.
-Meanwhile, the test set comprises images taken in complex real-world environments.
-Fig.~\ref{figurelabel4-0} shows the difference between the training set and the validation set.
-It can be seen that although the background of the validation set is complex and the target size is small, the RPN network trained by the training set can still effectively detect suspicious targets.
-These results confirm the effectiveness of the employed RPN network.